ng-docs/angular-cn/aio/content/guide/docs-style-guide.md

 <div class="alert is-helpful">

-See the ["Anchors"](guide/docs-style-guide#anchors "Style Guide&mdash;Anchors") section for details.
+See the ["Anchors"](guide/docs-style-guide#anchors "Style Guide—Anchors") section for details.

 </div>

-Notice that the above example includes a title of "Style Guide&mdash;Anchors".
+Notice that the above example includes a title of "Style Guide—Anchors".
 Use titles on anchors to create tooltips and improve UX.

 When navigating within a page, you can omit the page URL when specifying the link that [scrolls up](#anchors "Anchors") to the beginning of this section, as in the following: